 - Increase their salary base as they become more specialized.

 - Ease the pressure on the contact center that previously experience high call volumes and long wait times, increasing customer retention.

-- The predictive power of data means that AI can aanalyzehistorical data to identify patterns into actionable insights for the call centre and predict the customer behaviour, potentially leading to a higher conversion rate on offered products.
+- The predictive power of data means that AI can analyze historical data to identify patterns into actionable insights for the call center and predict the customer behavior, potentially leading to a higher conversion rate on offered products.

 - Maintain brand reputation, as there hasn’t been a compromise in customer service levels.